 Our team in Coastal Bend was focused on constructing high-quality interior, home repairs.
 In addition to our traditional recovery work, we will continue to partner with other local organizations in an effort to expand our impact on affected communities.
 We have worked on community beautification projects with Keep Aransas County Beautiful and have been collaborating with Hands of Hope who have repaired roofs of homes that will end up in our work queue.

 We’re driven by the continued recognition of the immense scale of need that still exists in Texas, and the compassion of volunteers to keep coming back.
-We will return to Texas to continue operations as soon as it is safe to do so.
+Our current assumption is this program will restart in September.

 Phase One: Houston and Coastal Bend – August 2017 to January 2018